cristicmf/dao/README.md

 **I can't test the contracts**

 This is normally because the contract build folders has been tampered with, or because sol-unit can't be installed.
-The reason for sol-unit failure could be missing dependencies. sol-unit uses javascript ethereum, which depends on C libraries, which you may not be able to build.
+The reason for sol-unit failure could be missing dependencies. sol-unit uses javascript ethereum which depends on C libraries, which you may not be able to build.

 **I can't build html documentation**